GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### When you build a prototype, there is always the risk that someone will say "that's good enough, ship it".
-One way to minimize the risk of a prototype being put into production is to write the prototype in using a language or tool that you couldn't possibly use for a production version.
+> ### There are few things more frustrating or time wasting than debugging.
+Wouldn't it be a hell of a lot quicker if we just didn't create the bugs in the first place?
 >
-> ~ *Joseph Yoder (computer scientist)*
+> ~ *Martin Fowler*

 ---
 ## 🏎 Quick Facts